 December 2010 - Record number of scientific publications by Bristol MSc students

-The year 2010 has seen the the largest number of publications by current and former Bristol Palaeobiology Masters students, totalling 20 - one 'public understanding of science' contribution, and 19 scientific papers in journals ranging from Science to Palaeontology, and Zoological Journal of the Linnean Society to Biology Letters.
+2010 has seen the the largest number of publications by Bristol Palaeobiology Masters students, totalling 20 - one 'public understanding of science' contribution, and 19 scientific papers in journals ranging from Science to Palaeontology, and Zoological Journal of the Linnean Society to Biology Letters.
 This brings the total of original refereed scientific papers by MSc and MSci students to 81, since the MSc began in 1996.
 The Bristol Palaeobiology and Biodiversity Research group overall published a total of 80 papers in 2010, of which the contribution by Masters students is 25 percent.
 Read more...

 November 2010 - New prize announced for best MSc thesis

 A new prize for the best project from students enrolled for the MSc in Palaeobiology, to be called the David Dineley Prize, has been launched.
 The first award will be made in early 2011, for the best MSc thesis in the 2009-2010 cohort, as judged by the teaching staff and the external examiner for the programme.
 Read more....